M10241024/Phi-Programming-Launguage/README.md

 What actualy happens is that  the first operand recognizes that you pass in an operator and calls it in reverse order: `f(op)` == `op(f)`.
 ```
 function f(a) {
-    if a is Operator {
+    if a is operator {
         return a(f)
     }
     ...